-In my opinion, the foodie delights are a big part of an adults visit to a Disney park.
-From the different flavoured popcorn in Tokyo Disney, through to the Dole Whip at Walt Disney World.
+In my opinion, the foodie delights are a big part of an adult visit to a Disney park.
+From the different flavoured popcorn in Tokyo Disney through to the Dole Whip at Walt Disney World.

-The latest foodie craze to hit Disneyland Resort in California is the Pineapple Churro, and what better way to spend quality time with you’re loved one than over a sweet treat on a bench in one of the most magical places on earth (if you’re feeling really peckish, consider getting one each!).
+The latest foodie craze to hit Disneyland Resort in California is the Pineapple Churro.
+What better way to spend quality time with you’re loved one than over a sweet treat on a bench in one of the most magical places on earth (if you’re feeling peckish, consider getting one each!).

 Pineapple Churros are only available to purchase from the cart in front of Sleeping Beauty’s Castle in the main Disneyland park and currently cost $5.25 plus tax.

 Consider adding the delicious melted marshmallow dipping sauce for an additional $1.00 (honestly, this is totally worth the extra buck!).